5. Processing unidimensional data#

 the median has a nice interpretation, as it gives the value in the middle

 of the ordered sample.
-Let us still remember that these data
+Remember that these data

 summaries allow us to look at a single data aspect only,